 No, the bus passes will be distributed to the school office who will distribute them to the students.

-What if we applied for a county bus pass and then change our minds?
+What if we applied for a county bus pass and then changed our minds?

 If you apply for a county bus pass and then change your mind, you will need to reapply for a school bus pass.
-Please note that you will be put on a waitlist if there is no space on the bus.
+Due to the adjustments in the application process, you will have to wait until the application period reopens the following quarter.